Kietpawpan/infoX/README.md

 4. Click the **Disclaimer** button on the program screen and follow the instruction.
 5. Check the right answers for your case until the AI makes the recommendation on official information disclosure.

-# Development
+# Credits
 1. Legal knowledge was gained mainly from the website of the Office of the Prime Minister.
-2. Decision trees were made with HTML5/CSS/JavaScript.
+2. Decision trees were coded with HTML5/CSS/JavaScript.
 3. JQuery was used for dynamic display of queries, choices, and decisions: https://code.jquery.com/jquery-1.5.js.
-4. User interface was designed and programed with HTA/HTML/JavaScript/VBScript
+4. User interface was designed and coded with HTA/HTML/JavaScript/VBScript
-5. The AI was programmed with Notepad++, tested, packaged, and released on Github by the developer, Dr. Monte Kietpawpan, Director of Service Links Center, Ministry of Natural Resources and Environment, monte@mnre.go.th
+5. The AI was programmed with Notepad++, tested, packaged, and released on Github by the developer, Dr. Monte Kietpawpan, Director of Service Links Center, Ministry of Natural Resources and Environment, monte@mnre.go.th, HiPPS 10 (Talent Network Scholarship, Germany Group).

 # Version History
 **v1.2.3**